DSpace/RestContract/relationships.md

 * 401 Forbidden - if you are not authenticated
 * 403 Unauthorized - if you are not logged in with sufficient permissions
 * 404 Not found - if the relationships doesn't exist
-* 422 Unprocessable Entity - if the item doesn't exist
+* 422 Unprocessable Entity - if the item doesn't exist, or if the amount of items is not 1

 ## Relationships per Relationship type
 **/api/core/relationships/search/byLabel?label=<:relationshipname>**